-Yokohama launches new Zenvironment® line, which uses high-technology to produce tires that are more fuel efficient and help protect the environment.
-First tire launched: 703ZL™, an ultra-long mileage commercial truck tire that has the deepest tread and lowest rolling resistance in its category.
+Yokohama launches a new Zenvironment® line, which uses high-technology to produce tires that are more fuel-efficient and help protect the environment.
+The first tire launched: 703ZL™, an ultra-long mileage commercial truck tire that has the deepest tread and lowest rolling resistance in its category.

 Norio Karashima, president and CEO, Yokohama Tire Corporation (YTC) and

-Yokohama chosen as OE on 2008 Chrysler Town & Country and Dodge Grand Caravan minivans.
+Yokohama was chosen as OE on 2008 Chrysler Town & Country and Dodge Grand Caravan minivans.

 Yokohama’s Salem, VA, tire plant certified to the ISO 14001 Environmental Management System standard.

 Yokohama joins Volvo’s Tire Program as an authorized replacement tire supplier.